-With that in mind, I decided to look into the best one for the job.
-And I compiled the results!
-Looking for a pillow to take travelling?
+With that in mind, I decided to look into the best backpacking pillows out there.
+Looking for the best pillow for backpacking?

 For instance, everything you take must be small and lightweight.
 The same goes for your pillow.
 It has to be reasonably sized.

 Unfortunately, that means you probably can’t take your deluxe duck down pillow from your bed at home…